Curriculum Notes Year 9

 Overview

 The Year 9 curriculum ensures all students continue to develop the refinement of the fundamental elements of Art and Design, such as drawing and painting, in addition to building confidence to make independent creative decisions using a range of media and processes.
-The theme for this year is ‘Mechanisms’, whereby students will investigate a broad range of artists’ works in both 2 and 3 dimensional form, as well as first hand observation of various mechanical constructions.
-Through more robust research into relevant artists, observational recording and media experimentation, students will begin to appreciate the range of assessment criteria relevant to GCSE Art and Design.
+This important creative year will be structured through termly themes, exploring the physical world of Mechanisms to refine sculptural processes in Art and Design with sustainable resources.
+To deepen cultural awareness,

 Artists’ works studied:

-Media processes and techniques explored:
+• Key media processes and techniques explored:

 • 3D construction

-• Plaster casting
+• Plaster casting/ceramic impressions

 • Photography